LadyNaggaga/ASP.NETCoreMVA/README.md

 This repository provides you with demo scripts, codes and links to get you up and running a three day workshop on an introduction to ASP.NET Core.
 [Link to recording coming soon]
 Please feel free to use this content at User Groups,  workshops, demos, conferences and customers.
-*This repository is being updated to the latest .NET Core tooling*

 ### Day 1 Introduction to ASP.NET Core

 *Meet ASP.NET Core*